asgardkm/pymal/README.md

 # pymal
-A Python library for the MyAnimeList API
+A Python library for the MyAnimeList API.
+Purpose unknown and uncalled for.